hpc/charliecloud/doc/ch-fromhost.rst

    - https://ofiwg.github.io/libfabric
    - https://ofiwg.github.io/libfabric/v1.14.0/man/fi_provider.3.html

-Using OFI, we can: 1) uniformly manage fabric communcations services for both OpenMPI and MPICH; and 2) leverage host-built loadable dynamic shared object (dso) providers to give our container examples access to proprietary host hardware, e.g., Cray Gemini/Aries (GNI) and Slingshot (CXI).
+Using OFI, we can (a) uniformly manage fabric communcation services for both OpenMPI and MPICH, and (b) use simplified methods of accessing proprietary host hardware, e.g., Cray's Gemini/Aries and Slingshot (CXI).

 OFI providers implement the application facing software interfaces needed to access network specific protocols, drivers, and hardware.
-Loadable providers, e.g., files that end in :code:`-fi.so`, can be copied into, and used, by an image with a MPI configured with Libfabric.
-See details below.
+Loadable providers, i.e., compiled OFI libraries that end in :code:`-fi.so`, for example, Cray's :code:`libgnix-fi.so`, can be copied into, and used, by an image with a MPI configured against OFI.
+Alternatively, the image's :code:`libfabric.so` can be overwritten with the host's.
+See details and quirks below.

 Options
 =======